|

 Downtown

-Eugene, Oregon in 1912.
+Eugene, Oregon in 1903.
 Skinners Butte rises in the

-background.
-Elmer and Cyril may have walked down
+observatory.
+Elmer and Cyril probably walked down

-in the photo!
+this very street.
 There are few, if any, of these

 buildings still standing as they've been replaced

-planing mill site became the location of Eugene City
+with modern structures.
+The Osterhoudt & Smith planing mill site became the location of Eugene City

 Hall in 1964.
 The building was demolished in 2015